-The City, through its Land Development Regulations, shall protect sensitive sea turtle habitats and coordinate with Sarasota County, Mote Marine Laboratory, and other public and private environmental organizations to ensure that: (Prev.
+The City, through its Land Development Regulations, shall protect sensitive sea turtle habitats and coordinate with Sarasota County, and public and private environmental organizations to ensure that: (Prev.
 Conservation Policy 3.10)

-- A. Nests are identified, monitored, and protected. - B. Nest protection devices are installed and maintained.

-- Alian - Alia

-- C. Public is made aware of dangers to sea turtle nesting habitats through appropriate education programs. - D. Directional and turtle friendly lighting is utilized during nesting season.
+- A. Nests are identified, monitored, and protected. - B. Nest protection devices are installed and maintained. - C. Public is made aware of dangers to sea turtle nesting habitats through appropriate education programs. - D. Directional and turtle friendly lighting is utilized during nesting season.